penpot/penpot-docs/technical-guide/plugins/deployment.md

 ## Netlify

+### Create an account

+You need a Netlify account if you don't already have one.
+You can [sign up](https://app.netlify.com/signup) with Github, GItlab, BItbucket or via email and password.

 ### CORS issues

 To avoid these issues you can add a `_headers` file to your plugin.
 Place it in the `public/` folder or alongside the main files.